evilsocket/cake/README.md

 cake-split-model --model-path path/to/Meta-Llama-3-8B --topology path/to/topology.yml --output output-folder-name
 ```

 This will create a smaller folder with only the required layers tensors and the topology file for the specific worker.
+Remember to also copy other model contents (config.json, tokenizer.json, etc) in the worker bundle before deploying it.

 ## Support